gengjunwu/admob-pro-ionic2-demo/README.md

 import { AdmobPro } from '../../providers/admob-pro';
 ```

-* Refer to individule file for code detail.
+* Refer to individual file for code detail.

 # Run project #
 * Use Ionic CLI to build project, technically, this command is for compiling the project for testing, not for building for specific platform.